matwei/ipsec-tester/README.md

 and make sure that the library is found.

-### Libgcrypt
+### Libgcrypt and GLib

-Libgcrypt is easier to install because it is available on many Linux distributions.
+Libgcrypt and GLib are easier to install because they are available on many Linux distributions.
 Make sure to install the development package.

 On Ubuntu 18.04 you can install it like this:

-    apt install libgcrypt20-dev
+    apt install libgcrypt20-dev libglib2.0-dev

 ## Installing